vcc121/NumberGuesserJava/README.md

   while keepGoing
     increment tries
     print "I guess {guess}"
-    ask for input (H for too high, L for too low, C for correct) if input is C
+    ask for input (H for too high, L for too low, C for correct) (make it adjust for lowercase responses too) if input is C
       print "Got it in {tries} tries!"
       keepGoing = false